Shahan Natalie: Later life

-On the eve of the Second World War, Shahan returned to America and, embittered with Armenian political life, took up community activism in the Armenian General Benevolent Union (AGBU).
+On the eve of the Second World War, Natalie returned to America and, embittered with Armenian political life, took up community activism in the Armenian General Benevolent Union (AGBU).
 From 1943 to 1953 he was the secretary of its district office in New England.

-In 1963, for the first time since the Soviet annexation of Armenia, he visited his homeland.
+In 1963, for the first time since the Soviet annexation of Armenia, Natalie visited his homeland.

-From the 1960s, Shahan Natalie preferred to be silent and lived a reclusive life.
+From the 1960s, Natalie preferred to be silent and lived a reclusive life.
 He died at his home in Watertown, Massachusetts on April 19, 1983, at the age of 98.
-He was laid to rest in Mount Auburn Cemetery in Cambridge, later being joined by his wife of 57 years, Angéle.
+The funeral took place on 22 April in Watertown at St. James Armenian Church, with the Primate of the Armenian Church of North America, Archbishop Torkom Manoogian, officiating.
+Natalie was laid to rest in Mount Auburn Cemetery in Cambridge, later being joined by his wife of 57 years, Angéle.

+Legacy

-His bust is erected in Goris.
+Natalie's bust is erected in Goris.